 There are so many best parts of Raw.
 We can see what we are doing.
 And we have better tools to use for our specific purposes, like White Balance and Exposure.
 And another best part is that it eliminates any thought about JPG artifacts, your images remain pristine until the last final output as JPG, one time (which can be then discarded, and reedited again in Raw and output again, when any additional change is necessary).

 Another best part is that raw is lossless editing, which means, no matter how you might screw it up, your totally unmodified original Raw image is still always present.
 Nothing is ever lost, unless you delete the original raw file.
-But it means even better, consider this.
+But it means even more, consider this.